Table of Contents

 The Alfa Laval, High-Speed, Food-Grade centrifuge shown here is ideal for clarifying solvent with absorbed THC.
 Clarification is a 2-phase separation process to separate suspended solids from the liquid centrate.

-In the cannabis THC application, the ideal processing temperature is just above the water’s freezing point (32 F).
+The ideal processing temperature in the cannabis THC application is just above the water’s freezing point (32 F).
 A considerable portion of the dissolved waxes and lipids are in solid or gelatinous form at this temperature.

-All the electrical components need to be certified for the designated location and should be explosion-proof centrifuge or certified for hazardous areas.
+All the electrical components need to be certified for the designated location and should be explosion-proof centrifuges or certified for hazardous areas.